 Every summer, we welcome a cohort of emerging writers to the workshop.
+(Not sure if that’s you?
+Check out our FAQ.)
 Students have the opportunity to make intimate connections among a close-knit community of peers.
-They are joined each week by a different instructor—a highly regarded author or editor—who offers their unique perspective on the field.
+They are joined each week by a different instructor — a highly regarded author or editor — who offers their unique perspective on the field.

-The setting allows attendees to forge meaningful relationships with each other and the instructors—relationships that may last for years to come.
-The workshop also offers get-togethers, readings, and other opportunities to hang out with local authors and workshop alumni, as well as occasional breaks to enjoy Seattle, the Puget Sound, and its surrounding mountains and lakes.
+The setting allows attendees to forge meaningful relationships with each other and the instructors — relationships that may last for years to come.
+The workshop also offers get-togethers, readings, and other opportunities to hang out with authors from Seattle and beyond, as well as workshop alumni.
+In-person workshops also include occasional breaks to enjoy Seattle, the Puget Sound, and its surrounding mountains and lakes.

 You’ll come away with essential tools for improving your writing as well as a set of friendships and professional contacts that can sustain you throughout your career.